ChangwenXu98/CLOUD/README.md

 [Changwen Xu](https://changwenxu98.github.io/), [Shang Zhu](https://shang-zhu.github.io/), [Venkatasubramanian Viswanathan](https://aero.engin.umich.edu/people/viswanathan-venkat/) </br>
 University of Michigan </br>

 This is the official implementation of <strong><em>CLOUD</em></strong>: ["CLOUD: A Scalable Scientific Foundation Model for Crystal Representation Learning"](https://openreview.net/forum?id=geZ5LQOCSj).
-In this work, we introduce CrystaL fOUnDation model (CLOUD), a Transformer-based foundation model for crystal representation learning via a novel symmetry-aware string representation and accurate, generalizable, and scalable property prediction.
+In this work, we introduce Crystal Language mOdel for Unified and Differentiable materials modeling (CLOUD), a Transformer-based foundation model for crystal representation learning via a novel Symmetry-Consistent Ordered Parameter Encoding (SCOPE) and accurate, generalizable, and scalable property prediction.
 If you find our work useful in your research, please cite:
 ```
 @inproceedings{xu2024cloud,
   title={CLOUD: A Scalable Scientific Foundation Model for Crystal Representation Learning},